DianaZawislak/dianazawislak/README.md

 I am a highly motivated and enthusiastic Computer Science graduate with a Master's degree from NJIT.
 My academic background has equipped me with a deep understanding of computer systems and software engineering principles.

-As a lifelong learner, I am constantly expanding my skills and knowledge in web development systems such as Docker
+As a lifelong learner, I am constantly expanding my skills and knowledge in web development systems and software engineering tools such as
+- Docker
 - GitHub
 - Python
 - Python libraries